 Pixlr is a powerful flash-based online photo editor.
 Though online applications aren’t as powerful as desktop software, you’ll get enough features from this application for most common uses.
 Pixlr is completely free, and offers an app for Android and iOS phones and tablets.

 Wordle is a simple tool for creating word clouds.
 Many websites use tag clouds to show the most popular topic on their site or blog.
-While Wordle doesn’t provide a way to update the word cloud automatically, it’s great for creating word clouds from static documents.
+Wordle doesn’t provide a way to update the word cloud automatically.
+But, it’s great for creating word clouds from static documents.
 It’s also useful for creating word clouds for terms relating to a business, holiday, or other event.
-Wordle provides an impressive array of color, font, and style choices, so no two word clouds look alike, and you can create a word cloud that matches the style of a project you’ve already created.
+Wordle provides an impressive array of color, font, and style choices, so no two word clouds look alike.
+You can create a word cloud that matches the style of a project you’ve already created.

 Kuler is a color palette designer from Adobe.
 It’s simple, but it’s a powerful tool for starting large graphic design projects.
 Just pick a starting color and a color rule, and Kuler will give you four more colors to match it.
 You can manually edit any of the colors, and you can get output in Hex or RGB values.
 Kuler is free to use, and if you sign up for a free account you can save palettes for future reference.